Search | CONTACT

 PAUza

 PAU has been publishing „PAUza Akademicka” (Academic PAUse), an online weekly devoted to scientific questions, since 2008.
-It is produced by former PAU president Andrzej Białas in association with Dr Andrzej Kobos and Marian Nowy. „PAUza Akademicka” (Academic PAUse) attracts a readership of 2,000–2,500.
+It is produced by former PAU president Andrzej Białas. „PAUza Akademicka” (Academic PAUse) attracts a readership of 2,000–2,500.

 Biblioteka